-I finally figured out a recipe that really works for my brain and Glycemic Index (GI).
+If you like hot cereal, here's a recipe that works for my brain and Glycemic Index (GI).
 Incidentally, it so happens that all the ingredients are gluten-free, which is a big plus.
 Cooking up a large pot of this "brain" cereal allows for some in the refrigerator where it lasts for several days—depending on how hungry I am each morning, plus some for freezing.
 It's more than worth the work!

 You can often find basmati brown rice in regular grocery stores along with steel-cut oats.
-I usually can find millet, quinoa, and amaranth at almost any health-food store, and sometimes at stores such as Whole Foods or Trader Joe’s.
+I usually can find millet, quinoa, and amaranth at almost any health-food store, and sometimes at stores such as Trader Joe’s.
 See notes below about some of the ingredients.

-- ½ cup steel cut oats, soaked overnight if possible (low GI)
+- 1 cup steel cut oats, soaked overnight, if possible (low GI)

 - ½ cup millet, preferrably hull-less (low GI)